Infinite-dimensional statistical manifolds based on a balanced chart: The manifolds of finite measures

-where $(\atil,\util)=\Phitil(P,U)$.
+where $(\atil,\util)=\Phitil(P,U)=(\tilde{\phi}(P),U\tilde{\phi})$.

-\begin{remark} The weaker notion of {\em $d$-differentiability} is defined in \cite{newt4}.
-In the present context, the map $f:\Mtil\rightarrow Y$ is $d$-differentiable if, for any $P\in\Mtil$, there exists a continuous linear map $d(f\circ\phitil^{-1})_\atil:\Gtil\rightarrow Y$ such that
+\begin{remark} The weaker notion of \textit{$d$-differentiability} is defined in \cite {newt4}.
+In the present context, the map $f\dvtx \Mtil\rightarrow Y$ is $d$-differentiable if, for any $P\in\Mtil$, there exists a continuous linear map $d(f\circ\tilde{\phi}^{-1})_\atil\dvtx \Gtil\rightarrow Y$ such that

-for all differentiable curves $(P_t)\in U$.
-(See Definition 3.1 in \cite{newt4}.)
-We then write $Uf=d(f\circ\phitil^{-1})_\atil\util$.
+for all differentiable curves $\bfatil$ in the equivalence class $U$.
+(See Definition~3.1 in \cite{newt4}.)
+We then write $Uf=d(f\circ\tilde{\phi }^{-1})_\atil\util$.
 Clearly, if $f$ is Fr\'{e}chet differentiable then it is also $d$-differentiable, and the derivatives are identical.
 However, the converse is not always true, as demonstrated by Example 3.1 in \cite{newt4}. \end{remark}

-For any $\alpinci$, let $\xialp:\R\rightarrow\R$ be defined by
+For any $\alpha\in[-1,1]$, let $\xi_\alpha\dvtx \R\rightarrow\R$ be defined by

-where $\psi$ is as in (\ref{eq:psider}).
-Let $\xialp^{(i)}$ be the $i$'th derivative of $\xialp$.
+where $\psi$ is as defined in (\ref{eqpsider}).
+Let $\xi_\alpha ^{(i)}$ be the $i$th derivative of $\xi_\alpha$.
 An induction argument shows that all such derivatives are bounded, the first being

-For any $\alpinci$ and any $r\in[1,\lambda]$, let $\Xialp:\Gtil\rightarrow\Lr$ be defined by
+For any $\alpha\in[-1,1]$ and any $r\in[1,\lambda]$, let ${\Xi _\alpha^r}\dvtx \Gtil \rightarrow{L^r(\mu)}$ be defined by

+${\Xi_\alpha^r}$ is the \emph{superposition} (\emph{Nemytskij}) \emph{operator} associated with the nonlinear function $\xi_\alpha$, the domain $\Gtil$ and the range ${L^r(\mu )}$.
+The differentiability properties of such operators are developed in an abstract setting in Chapter~3 of \cite{apza1}.
+In the present context, we are able to exploit the explicit nature of $\xi_\alpha$ to give a direct, self-contained proof of the following.